 Ethereum, a cryptocurrency, was launched back in 2015.
-It is a decentralized software platform that enables Smart Contacts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control or interference from a third party.
+Ethereum is a decentralized software platform that enables Smart Contacts and Distributed Applications (ĐApps) to be built and run without any downtime, fraud, control or interference from a third party.
 The applications on Ethereum are run on its platform-specific cryptographic token, known as ether.
-Ether is like a vehicle for moving around on the Ethereum platform, and is sought by mostly developers who want to develop and run applications inside Ethereum.
+Ether is like a vehicle for moving around on the Ethereum platform and is sought by mostly developers who want to develop and run applications inside Ethereum.
 According to Ethereum, it can codify, decentralize, secure and trade just about anything.

 Ethereum Classic is one of two separate versions of Ethereum’s Blockchain, the other being Ethereum itself.
 The split occurred after The DAO, a decentralized autonomous organization based on Ethereum, was hacked on June 2016.
 During this hack, $50 million worth of its funds were stolen.
 Because The DAO was crowdfunded, this event resulted in a large number of people losing their stakes.
 After several weeks of heated debate, the community conducted a “hard fork” of Ethereum’s Blockchain in order to “code” the stolen money back to its owners.